specificityy/kaizen-farms/src/pages/services/index.md

 heading: We ship anywhere in the world
 subheading: Our Services
 description: >-
-  At Kaizen farms we put the effort to bring you the best quality.
-This is our promise to you:
+  At Kaizen farms we put the effort to bring you the best service.
+These are our commitments with you:

-  * Sole use of agrochemicals approved by the FDA and the European guidelines.
+  * Sole use of approved agrochemicals regulated by EPA and European Guidelines.

-  * Phytosanitary registry.

   * Key location for commercialization: 45min from our farm to the airport/seaport.

-  * Sole use of certified seeds for the germination process.

-  * Customs management for exporting: guarantee of origin, commercial invoice, declaration of application form and shipment.
+  * Best shipment solutions to deliver the products efficiently.
 ---